Philippine comics: Genres

 Filipino comics originated in the 1930s with humorous works such as Kenkoy, followed by the popularity of historical heroic tales such as Kulafu.
 The subsequent rise of melodrama in the 1940s and 1950s, drawing from the tradition of Philippine popular fiction, set the prevailing tone of Philippine comics.
 Mars Ravelo, one of the genre's most renowned writers, created Roberta, in which a young girl is bullied by her stepmother.
 By the 1980s, melodramatic narratives infused with themes of sex, violence, and class inequality gained prominence.
 Despite the male dominance in the industry, this genre was contributed to by many female writers including Elena Patron, who produced over 350 short comics and 120 serials in 20 years, alongside Nerissa Cabral and Gilda Olvidado.

 Action and fantasy also have long been popular in Philippine comics.
 In 1950s, Ravelo introduced Dyesebel, the mermaid who falls in love with a human, and the girl superhero Darna.
 A common storyline featured the protagonist acquiring a magical item (such as a typewriter, ballpoint pen, or winnowing basket) to overcome adversity.
 The genre also featured a variety of unusual characters, including half-beast children, talking dolphins, women with a snake or a mouse as twin siblings, three-headed girls, and "The Hands," severed and animated hands with eyes and magical powers.
 These characters were often drawn inspiration from an eclectic blend of Philippine, Roman, and Greek myths.
 The genre reached its peak in the 1970s with the works of Pablo Gomez and Carlo Caparas, and by 1980, fantasy narratives were present in around 70% of all comic magazines.

 Romance comics had become a dominant genre by the 1990s, comprising more than half of the stories published in popular magazines as indicated by a 1992 survey.
 Comics editor Emmanuel Martinez suggests that Filipinos are particularly drawn to love stories due to their romantic, emotional, and family-oriented nature.
 Martinez notes that readers prefer light-hearted tales with optimistic endings.
 These stories frequently portrayed characters such as a compassionate prostitute, a daughter sacrificing herself for her family, or a woman deceived by her lover, with the protagonist ultimately prevailing and finding happiness.
-Queer genres, such as boy's love, have recently enjoyed a rise in popularity especially after the rise of queer motion-picture series in the 2020's.
+Queer genres, such as boy's love, have recently enjoyed a rise in popularity especially after the rise of queer motion-picture series in the 2020s.

 Besides these mainstream genres, Philippine comics explored a wide range of themes, including news, politics, agriculture, biography, history, and sports.
 Some stories depicted dramas revolving around ordinary people based on reader-submitted narratives.
 Science fiction elements, such as space adventures, organ transplants, cloning, and test-tube babies, were often featured.
 Additionally, works imitating hit movies like Jaws, The Towering Inferno, and James Bond, were not uncommon.